jakebeal/sbol3-use-cases/README.md

 This repository collects descriptions, examples, and code showing how SBOL 3 can be applied to various use cases.

-The goal of this repository is to be a "one stop shop" where people can come
+The goal of this repository is to be a "one stop shop" where people can come to find good recommendations on how to use SBOL for a variety of common challenges in biology.

 ## Using the collection